zarf-dev/zarf/README.md

 Zarf runs on [a bunch of operating systems](./docs/supported-oses.md), and aims to support configurations ranging from "I want to run one, simple app" to "I need to support & dependency control a _bunch_ of internet-disconnected clusters."

-Zarf was theorized and initially demonstrated in Naval Postgraduate School research you can read [here](https://calhoun.nps.edu/handle/10945/68688).
+Zarf was theorized and initially demonstrated in research from the Naval Postgraduate School which you can read [here](https://calhoun.nps.edu/handle/10945/68688).

 ## Demo